 “Well,” I said, here’s hoping a bladder infection doesn’t kill you” and off I went to deliver the water balloons to the boys lined up at the trebuchet.

 This was a definitive moment in my 20 plus year marriage.
 I don’t have one of those grand romantic marriages that Nicholas Sparks writes about.
 The closest I’ve had to a “Notebook” moment of making mad, passionate love in the rain was when my husband and I snuggled under a large Hefty trash bag during an angry thunderstorm at a University of Texas Football game.
 But, the one thing I knew at that moment, on this day, was that I was loved.
-Not even belly fat and a tri-corner hat scared this man and for a second that made me the luckiest woman in the world.
+Not even belly fat and job bra that had seen better days scared this man and for a second that made me the luckiest woman in the world.

 She waved her hand at the Otter Pop like it was turd on a stick and squished her way through my very wet grass to her almost as wet backyard.
 Then right as she’s plopping herself in a chair on her deck the trebuchet launches three balloons.
 They hit her, not in the face, but right at her feet.
 I see the balloons explode, the water splashing up and soaking her linen dress and then to make it even more perfect she curses.
 I answer back with an, “Oops, sorry!”